jmonlong/Hippocamplus/emacs.md

 There is a [Emacs package](https://github.com/alpha22jp/simplenote2.el) that can be installed using MELPA: `M-x package-install [RET] simplenote2 [RET]`.

-The Simplenote buffer can be summoned by `M-x simplenote2-browse`.
+The Simplenote buffer can be summoned by `M-x simplenote2-browse` or `M-x simplenote2-list`.

+In list mode, the relevant commands are:

+- `g`: sync with the server.
+- `a`: create a new note
+- `d`: mark note on the current line for deletion
+- `u`: unmark note on the current line for deletion
+- `t`: set tags for filtering
+- `^`: toggle tags filtering condition between "AND" and "OR"

+Other general commands include:

+- `simplenote2-add-tag` and `simplenote2-delete-tag`
+- `simplenote2-set-markdown`

 ## File encryption